kunaldhongade/dojohunt-aptos/README.md

 DojoHunt is a comprehensive coding challenge platform that allows developers to:

 - Solve coding challenges in JavaScript using a Monaco editor
-- Stake ETH tokens to unlock challenges
+- Stake TSKULL tokens to unlock challenges
 - Compete on leaderboards and earn achievements
 - Track progress and statistics